 Aaron Gate of New Zealand celebrating victory in the Men’s Points Race at the 2023 World Championships.
 Photo: PHOTOSPORT

-New Zealand’s premier cyclist, Aaron Gate, has won the gold medal in the men’s Points race on the final day of track competition at the Cycling World Championships in Scotland.
+New Zealand’s premier cyclist, Aaron Gate has won the gold medal in the men’s Points race on the final day of competition at the UCI World Championships in Scotland.

 He dominated the 160-lap race, gaining four laps on the field in a magnificent performance.

-It is Gates’ second world title, having won the omnium in 2013.
+It is Gates’ second world title, having won the omnium in 2013, and his second medal this week after winning bronze in the madison.